 - 2 cups fresh salad greens

-Pat chicken breasts dry.
-In a small oven proof skillet, heat 1 tsp oil and 1 tsp butter.
+- Pat chicken breasts dry.
+In a small oven proof skillet, heat 1 teaspoon oil and 1 teaspoon butter.
 When hot, add chicken breasts and brown for 3 - 5 minutes on each side until golden.
 Remove from heat, brush with half of the Balsamic Glaze, reserving half to drizzle on salad later.
 Transfer skillet to oven and bake for 15 minutes or until no longer pink inside.
 Remove from oven and let rest.